-This specific gen4 module features a 3.2" colour TFT LCD display, with resistive touch.
-It is powered by the well-known 4D Systems Picaso Graphics Processor, which offers an array of functionality and options for any Designer / Integrator / User.
+This specific gen4 module features a 2.4" colour TFT LCD display, with optional resistive touch.
+It is powered by the feature-rich 4D Systems Diablo16 Graphics Processor, which offers an array of functionality and options for any Designer / Integrator / User.